-Over the last decade we did not detect any clear temporal trends in dFAD construction and materials, apart from an increasing trend in dFADs without netting, as well as a slight decrease in the mesh size is identified since 2020, but these need to be interpreted with caution given the low observer coverage in recent years.
+Over the last decade we did not detect any clear temporal trends in dFAD construction and materials.
+This indicates that fleets have tended to use similar materials and construction approaches over recent years.
 It was notable that natural materials have been used to a very limited extent in dFAD rafts and submerged appendages in the WCPO.
-Floats, sometimes combined with bamboo or logs, are used by most fleets to provide buoyancy for dFAD rafts; and the submerged appendages tend to be constructed mostly from synthetic materials, with limited use of natural materials such as branches and coconut fronds.
+Synthetic floats, sometimes combined with bamboo or logs, are used by most fleets to provide buoyancy for dFAD rafts; and the submerged appendages tend to be constructed mostly from synthetic materials, with limited use of natural materials such as branches and coconut fronds.
 Finally, most dFADs use netting in some aspect of their construction.
-In 2021, a CMM to reduce the use of materials that present high entanglement risk was introduced by the WCPFC (WCPFC, 2018), which would be expected to lead to a reduction in the use of netting in dFADs.
-While a reduction in the presence of netting was observed in 2021, the data are limited due to COVID related low observer coverage and additional data are needed in the coming years to confirm a reduction in the use of netting.
+In 2021, a legally binding conservation and management measure to reduce the use of materials that present high entanglement risk was introduced by the WCPFC [38], which would be expected to lead to a reduction in the use of netting in dFADs.
+While a reduction in the presence of netting was observed in 2021, the data are limited due to COVID related low observer coverage and additional data are needed in coming years to confirm a reduction in the use of netting.